SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Result-Building Methods
 +++++++++++++++++++++++

-A result builder implements the static methods from the ad-hoc protocol described below.
+A result builder implements static methods described below.
 Because all of the result builder's functionality is exposed through static methods, you don't ever initialize an instance of that type.
 The ``buildBlock(_:)`` method is required;
 the other methods ---